kgrid/kgrid-site/docs/tutorial/executiveobject.md

 ## Node.js Proxy Adapter example:

-As above you can referece other objects through the global context but this time using the node.js context as shown:
+As above you can reference other objects through the global context but this time using the node.js context as shown:

 ```js
   var hello = global.cxt.getExecutorByID("ark:/hello/proxy", "v1.0", "welcome")